Measuring Sample Quality in Algorithms for Intractable Normalizing Function Problems: Discussion

-We note that ACD and AIKS could be slightly different in their conclusions as our examples in Section~\ref{sec:app} illustrate, but the difference is quite small and overall conclusions are pretty much the same.
-The difference between ACD and AIKS stems from the fact that they consider different sets of test functions to quantify the difference between a sample mean and a target expectation.
+We note that ACD and AIKS could be slightly different in their conclusions, as our examples illustrate, but the difference is quite small and conclusions are nearly the same overall.
+The difference between ACD and AIKS can stem from the fact that they consider different sets of test functions to quantify the difference between a sample mean and a target expectation.
 ACD considers two functions whose target expectations are identical and measures the difference between sample means of the two functions.
 AIKS considers a set of functions whose target expectations are zero and finds the maximum error between the sample mean and the target expectation.
 Unless the score function of the target density is the origin, their sets of test functions are mutually exclusive, which is the case of all the examples in this article.
-Depending on the setting, ACD or AIKS may be more useful.
-ACD has a restricted range between 0 and 1 and thus its result is more easily interpretable compared to AIKS whose scale varies from problem to problem.
-However, one advantage of AIKS is that it is supported by a theory of weak convergence and thus can be used for deciding convergence of a sequence of sample points to the target distribution.

 ACD and AIKS are obtained by replacing some functions that have to be evaluated for CD and IMQ KSD with their Monte Carlo approximations.
 This allows for the diagnostics to be available for doubly intractable posterior distributions.
-However, an open question is how many Monte Carlo samples $N$ to use for the approximation.
-In this article we choose $N =$ 100,000 based on a simulation study where CD and IMQ KSD are attainable so that we can compare the approximate versions with the exact versions of the diagnostics.
 The computing time of ACD and AIKS mainly accounts for the Monte Carlo approximation, which might be computationally expensive for high-dimensional datasets.
-However, the approximation step is embarrassingly parallel in that the Monte Carlo estimates at the posterior sample points can be constructed entirely in parallel.
-Therefore, the computational expense can be decreased by a factor corresponding to the number of available cores.
-This can be helpful provided that the availability of parallel computing resources increases.
-We note that a good outcome of ACD for a sample, that is, ACD close to 0, is a necessary but not a sufficient condition to trust that the asymptotic distribution of the sample is close to the target distribution.
-Furthermore, careful approaches for deciding thresholds for ACD and AIKS is still an open problem.
-Developing theoretical support for ACD and a way of deciding the thresholds may provide interesting avenues for future research.
+However, the approximation step is embarrassingly parallel and the computational cost can be reduced drastically via the self-normalized importance sampling.
+An important caveat of ACD is that it can be misled if the first two moments match the target distribution but higher order moments do not.
+AIKS cannot be misled in such fashion.
+Extending ACD to higher order moments may provide interesting avenues for future research.